apostrophecms/apostrophe-documentation/tutorials/core-concepts/09-working-with-templates/02-nunjucks-helper-functions.md

 You can find a [reference guide to ApostropheCMS nunjucks filters here](https://docs.apostrophecms.org/apostrophe/other/nunjucks-filters), and you can [learn about the standard Nunjucks filters here](https://mozilla.github.io/nunjucks/templating.html#builtin-filters).
 Both require no extra code on your part.

-We can also add our own Nunjucks filters.
-Here's another version of our `index.js`:
+You can also add your own Nunjucks filters.
+Here's another version of `index.js`:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/link-widgets/index.js" %}